-- I often see in practice that people with long-term conditions or autoimmune diseases have a link with digestive problems.
+- I often see in practice that people with long-term conditions or autoimmune diseases have a link to digestive problems.

-- If you do not have intestinal complaints, it does not mean that you are free of complaints.
-One in 8 people (statistic from the lab studies) suffer from abdominal pain.
-The other 7 have no intestinal complaints but they are linked to the functioning of the intestines.
+- If you don't have intestinal problems, that doesn't mean you're complaints-free.
+One in 8 people (statistics from the lab study) has abdominal pain.
+The other 7 have no intestinal problems, but do suffer from the functioning of the intestines.

 - Suppose you have skin conditions or constant itching, is it from your skin?
 No, from the inside!
 Bacteria, parasites or fungi create waste products.
 If your secretory organs (liver, kidneys, lungs) are not able to remove waste products properly, they will look for another way, through your skin.

-- Do you often feel like carbohydrates such as bread, cookies, crackers, etc?
-Chances are that yeast overgrowth is present.
-They need sugars to grow.
+- Do you often crave carbohydrates such as bread, cookies, crackers, etc?
+There is a chance that there is an overgrowth of yeasts.
+These need sugars to grow.
 Because, our body makes sugars from carbohydrates!

-- Do you have an autoimmune disease such as Hashimoto's?
-So, your own cells attack your thyroid.
-With the help of studies, I often see that these people have inflammation in their gut and/or parasites or overgrowth of bacteria such as helicobacter.
+- Do you have an autoimmune disease like Hashimoto, for example?
+So your own cells attack your thyroid gland.
+Based on tests I often see that these people have inflammation in their intestines and/or parasites or overgrowth of bacteria such as helicobacter.
 A cause can of course be a virus or stress.
-If your immune system is strong enough (because 80% from immune cells are produced in your gut), you will be able to tackle those pathogens in time.
+If your immune system is strong enough (because 80% of the immune cells is produced in your intestines), you will be able to pick up those pathogens in time.